brodock/wordpress-wplistcal/readme.txt

 = I am unable to make events that start or end past January 19, 2038 at 3:14:08am =

-This is a known bug in PHP ([44209](http://bugs.php.net/44209)) and was fixed in version 5.2.6.
+This is a known bug in PHP (id# [44209](http://bugs.php.net/44209)) and was fixed in version 5.2.6.
 The specific issue was that strtotime() did not support 64-bit timestamps.

 = I love WPListCal, but I'd like it to do &lt;blank&gt;. =